-- 1. Significantly discounted or sometimes free continuing education courses hosted or co-hosted by the ULM DPT Program. - 2.
-Specific to various state licensing boards, there may be potential CEU Credits towards licensure renewal.
-Please verify with your state.
+1. Significantly discounted or sometimes free continuing education courses hosted or co-hosted by the ULM DPT Program.

+2. Specific to various state licensing boards, there may be potential CEU Credits towards licensure renewal.
+Please verify your state.
 It is the responsibility of the CI to file appropriately.
-The school will provide any records needed for documentation of clinical education.
+The school will provide any records needed for verification of service.